garyfleming/lets-begin/lets-begin.md

 # Discovering Discovery

 ^ Let's start by tryig to figure out what discovery is, why you would do it, and what shape it takes?
-^ By that, I mean, is it a formal stringent process where you do A then B or C, like a naive interpretation of the Scrum Guide
-^ or something else? (it's something else)
+^ By that, I mean, is it a formal stringent process where you if you do A then B then C you have completed discovery, like a naive interpretation of the Scrum Guide, ^ or something else? (it's something else)

 ---